kubermatic/docs/content/kubermatic/v2.17/tutorials_howtos/upgrading/upgrade_from_2.16_to_2.17/chart_migration/_index.en.md

 2 Apiserver replicas and this is the default for Kubermatic anyway, the generated `KubermaticConfiguration` will skip the value altogether, relying on the defaulting.

-It is now recommended to setup Kubermatic in a test environment, using the newly converted files.
+It is now recommended to set up Kubermatic in a test environment, using the newly converted files.

 #### Upgrading the Master Cluster